iturdikulov/notes/shell script.md

 ---
-title: "Shell script"
 date: 2023-04-02
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Shell script

 > Computer program designed to be run by a Unix shell, a command-line
 > interpreter.
 The various dialects of shell scripts are considered to be